 - Oxon Hill High School junior Kennedy Penn and Oxon Hill senior Carlos Aranzana, founders of Lead Locator pitched a business idea for a user-friendly device that allows consumers to test the levels of lead in their water at home.
 Penn and Aranzana’s NFTE teacher is Ashley Montgomery.

-- Wakefield High School junior, Ela Gokcigdem, founder of E-Pearl Technologies, pitched a company that specializes in affordable tech products.
+- Wakefield High School junior, Ela Gokcigdem, founder of E-Pearl Technologies, pitched a business that specializes in affordable tech products.
 E-Pearl’s first product is a set of rechargeable, noise canceling, secure fit headphones that are created for active consumers.
 Gokcigdem’s NFTE teacher is Maureen Naughton.

 Congratulations to all the NFTE DC Metro competitors, and good luck to these five young entrepreneurs who will be competing in the DC Metro regional finals!